EbicSeal/Solar/README.md

 # ***Solar***
-Work in progress roblox ui lib based on windows 95 / 98 ui but with a modern touch
+Work in progress roblox ui lib lightly based on the windows 95 / 98 ui but with a modern touch

 literally anything that is visual can be customized.